FL Fart: Men's team

 The men's team were playing in the lower division, except for a spell at the fourth tier between 1968 and 1974.
 The team won promotion to 3.
 Divisjon in 1993, where they were playing until the 2007 season, when the team were relegated.
 During this 14-year spell in the 3.
 Divisjon, it was the club with the longest spell at the fourth tier.
 The men's team also played in the 3.
 Divisjon in 2008 and 2009.

 Notable members

-Thorstein Helstad started his career in Fart, and at age of 16 he scored two goals against Løten in 1993 that made the team win promotion to 3.
+Thorstein Helstad started his career in Fart, and aged 16 he scored two goals against Løten in 1993 that made the team win promotion to 3.
 Divisjon.
 He has later been capped 38 times for Norway, scoring 10 goals.
 Kristin Bekkevold, who won the 2000 Summer Olympics with the Norwegian women's team, also started her career in Fart, and played at the same youth-team as Helstad.
 She later returned to Fart and helped the team progress through the league-system.
 The referee Espen Berntsen started representing Fart ahead of the 2012 season, after representing FL Vang for most of his career.